timmcginley/41936/Subjects/Geotech/index.md

 * Evaluation of the available geotechnical information including:
     * Soil conditions,
     * Laboratory and field test data
-* Overview of foundation principles and retaining system layouts.
+* Overview of existing foundation principles and retaining system layouts.
-* Overview of limit states for the design of the retaining and foundation systems according to EN 1997.
+* Overview of limit states for the design of the foundation systems according to EN 1997.

+### Part A Report

+The report should include a forensic analysis of the existing foundation systems.
+The following points should be outlined:
+* Geotechnical profile used in the design of the foundations
+* Strength and stiffness of soil layers beneath the foundations
+* Description of the type of foundations
+* Dimensions of foundations and load-transfer mechanism with the structural components
+* Directions and magnitudes of the design loads
+* Overview of the reported verification limit states
+* List of the actions that could be taken to verify the current state of the foundations.
+* Compare the existing design with the current design procedure according to EN 1997.

 ### Part B
-**@Varvara please check against [general Part B description](/Assignements/B.md#b1-drawings)**

 #### B Drawings

 At this stage of the project you should have developed preliminary geotechnical design models for the underground works.
 These will be depicted in four drawings that contain:
 * Presentation of the ground model.
 Soil stratigraphy and soil parameters for each layer
-* Overview of the foundation(s) layout of superstructure, presented in plan view along with the footprint of the building and showing relevant structural components
+* Overview of the foundation(s) layout of superstructure, presented in
+   * plan view along with the footprint of the building and showing relevant structural components
+   * vertical section at the most representative part of the foundation layout
-* Overview of the retaining system to support the excavation, presented in two cross sections in two orthogonal directions of the building.
-Include interactions with the new building and if relevant interactions with the neighbouring buildings.
+* Include interactions with the new building and if relevant interactions with the neighbouring buildings.

 Moreover the following milestones should be met that will help you to create the required drawings:
 * Identification of major geotechnical challenges – focus areas in the project